 Since computer use, whether by tablet, computer, or phone, is so widespread, it is a no-brainer that companies and parents would take advantage of technology to teach different subjects.

 It didn’t just start with our current and modern technology; game-based learning is actually a centuries’ old practice.

-They were actually used hundreds of years ago as learning tools.
+They have actually used hundreds of years ago as learning tools.
 Think of chess and how mentally stimulating it could be.
-It engages you into thinking strategically and critically.
+It engages you in thinking strategically and critically.